When you compare a fish and egg surfboard you can’t help notice the difference in the shape of the tails.

-To help you understand the differences between these two surfboards, we’ve put together a little comparison where we’ll look at how they compare with regard to their shapes (nose, tail, rails, width, length) and how they react on the waves (speed, control, drive, stability).
+To help you understand the differences between the fish surfboard and the egg shape, we’ve put together a little comparison where we’ll look at how they compare with regard to their shapes (nose, tail, rails, width, length) and how they react on the waves (speed, control, drive, stability).

 If you’re a beginner surfer struggling to understand the differences between these two surfboards, then this is the guide for you!

-The egg surfboard has been described as a “hidden gem”, an overlooked surfboard design that people seem to love once they add it to their quiver.
+The egg surfboard has been described as a “hidden gem”, an overlooked surfboard design that surfers seem to love once they add it to their quiver.

-An egg surfboard is like a cross between a longboard and a shortboard, offering characteristics of both.
+An egg surfboard is like a cross between a longboard and a shortboard, offering characteristics of both specifically the paddling power of a longboard and some of the turning ability of a shortboard.

 The actual design of an egg surfboard, including the style, width, and thickness, can vary considerably, but it generally fits the following description: